awsdocs/aws-chatbot-admin-guide/doc_source/what-is.md

 ## AWS Chatbot Preview Limitations<a name="chatbot-limitations"></a>

-This AWS Chatbot release supports the AWS services described in [Using AWS Chatbot with Other AWS Services](related-services.md)\.
-This release doesn't support the following:
+The AWS Chatbot Preview supports the AWS services described in [Using AWS Chatbot with Other AWS Services](related-services.md)\.
+It doesn't support the following:
 + Sending SNS notifications from unsupported AWS services
-+ Passing through of arbitrary text using SNS topics
++ Passing through arbitrary text using SNS topics
-+ Running AWS CLI commands